StefanoDeVuono/Naza_frontend/README.md

 * [Yarn](https://yarnpkg.com/en/docs/getting-started)
 * [Squarespace-server](https://developers.squarespace.com/local-development)

-You should branch off develop and merge back into develop.
+You should branch off master and merge back into master.

 This app uses Webpack + Vue to build most of the functionality.
 You will need to run `yarn build` to compile all the scripts.
 You can also run `yarn prettier` to run the Javascript prettier.